HendrikLeier/kafka-demo-SE/README.md

 #### Java tools
 To build the java tools execute
 <pre><code>mvn install</code></pre>

+To use the services the kafka cluster must be running!

 ##### Run sum stream service
 Run this command in the root directory of the repo.